|

 (the offer varies with the seasons).
 Then we continue to Ulu Kimanis.

 The road leads through vast rice fields and quaint Dusun villages.
-The
+In

 Ulu Kimanis we will meet our host family for the night, the Ketua